 What if you are not injured?

 Even better.
 We assess our injured and uninjured runners the same way.
 The difference being that in the uninjured runner we are looking for potential areas of improvement that lead to a boost in performance and an increase in running economy.
 We will never change a runners pattern or style completely especially if they are uninjured, however, some small changes can have a profound effect on performance.

 How long does it take to change someones running?

 In some cases changes can be made and felt immediately and implemented after your first session.
 Some things will take longer to integrate as we are changing a movement pattern as well as providing specific strengthening of areas that need improvement.
 These changes take a little longer to take effect and are implemented over a 6-12 week time frame.
 The good news is that our concept is all about managing the runner or athlete throughout the whole journey and we incorporate strength training into our sessions to ensure that you are performing our running fundamental exercises with the correct form and patterning.
-We see that this will often lead to better outcomes as this new movement pattern is being performed with our expert guidance and encouragement.
-We also have some unique training equipment that serve to fast track your results through increased loading.
+We see that this leads to better outcomes as this new movement pattern is being performed with our expert guidance and encouragement.
+We also have unique pieces training equipment that serve to fast track your results through increased and improved loading.

 How will you know if you are improving?

 This is what makes us unique.
-As we have access to an instrumented treadmill in the clinic this allows us to track your changes over time.
+As we have access to an instrumented treadmill this allows us to track your changes over time.
 This is an exceptional tool as it makes us accountable to your improvements.
 The proof is in the numbers and we use this to ensure we are on the right track to making you the best runner you can be.
 We re-assess you along the journey as well as using our equipment to provide real-time biofeedback to help develop more optimal movement patterns and loading strategies.
 Often people see a clear improvement in their running times, hitting new PB’s and report a new found ease of running and reduction in pain.

 - Accurate Assessment -